-In the age of social media, brands must engage consumers in a memorable experience in order to grab their attention.
-Online E-commerce has contributed to the steady decline of foot traffic through brick-and-mortar stores as consumers choose online convenience over in-person shopping experiences.
-Due to the shift in consumer purchasing habits, brands are getting more strategic with the way they lure customers into their stores by having them interact with their brand through activations and experiential marketing.
+Experiential Marketing gives brands the opportunities to engage consumers in a memorable experience in order to grab their attention, especially in the age of social media.
+Online E-commerce has contributed to the steady decline of foot traffic through brick-and-mortar stores as consumers choose online convenience over in-person shopping experiences especially as we recognize how the pandemic adjusted consumer habits and mindsets.
+Due to the shift in consumer purchasing habits, brands are getting more strategic and are evaluating the nuances of this strategy as they entice customers into their stores by having them interact with their brand through activations and experiential marketing.

 Marketing activations sometimes offer a coupon or bundled deal, such as a BOGO or discount offer to incentivize consumers to purchase the product on the spot.
 Consumers are more likely to make an impulsive purchase decision if they try it first.
 In fact, according to V12, 49% of consumers say, “not being able to touch, feel or try a product is one of their least favorite aspects of online shopping”.
 Most companies will go the extra step by making a display of products for purchase at their sample table.
 This makes it harder for customers to say no when they don’t have to search the store for it.